Board of Directors and Founders

 Kelly received her B.A in History and a certificate in the Children and Society Curriculum from Stanford University.
 She also holds an Ed.M. in Teaching and Curriculum from Harvard University’s Graduate School of Education.

-Laurie Jacobson Jones, EBIA Co-Founder, Director IT Project Management, UCSF
+Laurie Jacobson Jones, EBIA Co-Founder, SVP Customer Success at Vineti

 Laurie is a co-founder and board member of the East Bay Innovation Academy.
-A technology leader with 20+ years of experience, Laurie currently is the Director of IT project management at UCSF.
-Additionally, Laurie is the CEO and founder of Customer Zen, a privately held firm that helps SaaS companies grow through customer success.
+A technology leader with 20+ years of experience, Laurie currently is the senior vice president at Vineti, a software start up building a next-gen platform to accelerate the delivery of personalized medicine.
 Previously Laurie worked as the VP of Operations at Salesforce.com, VP of Professional Services Operations at SupportSoft, VP of Global Customer Support at Embarcadero Technologies, and as the VP of Customer Support at PeopleSoft.
 Laurie has a BA from San Jose State University and a certification in early childhood education.
 Early in her career, Laurie taught and was the assistant director of a preschool.
 Her work with children has continued since through volunteer roles at the Junior Center of Arts and Science, Girl Scouts, Girls Leadership Institute and Camp Reel Stories.
 Laurie lives in Oakland with her husband and two daughters.

 Tom Pryor, Product Marketing and Partnerships Manager at Khan Academy